common-workflow-language/cwl-website/content/projects.md

 layout: page
 permalink: /projects/
 title: Projects
-class: short
+class: page-short
 ---

 {:.cwl-red}
 ## Projects the CWL community is participating in

-{: .table .table-striped .rows-2 }
+{: .table .table-striped .cols-2 }
 |Name|Details|
 |--- |--- |
 |[Bio-compute objects](https://osf.io/h59uh/)|"a step towards evaluation and validation of bio-medical scientific computations", CWL and researchobject.org participants are cooperating with this effort|